7-8 minute read

 Two American-Irish women protesting England's treatment of the Irish at the British Embassy, Washington, 1920.

-While Irish migration to America is universally acknowledged, the most likely destination for Irish emigrants was Britain.
-The Industrial Revolution desperately needed labor, and the Irish answered that call in droves.
-In fact it has been estimated that today 1 in 4 people in Britain have an Irish grandparent.
+While Irish migration to America is universally acknowledged, the most likely destination.
+The Industrial Revolution desperately needed labour, and the Irish answered that call in droves.
+It has been estimated that today 1 in 4 people in Britain have an Irish grandparent.

 A table showing the counties with the largest proportion of Irish residents, as reported in the 1921 Census of England and Wales.